-Finding a mentor can be intimidating, which is why two second year students paved the way for others to follow.
+Finding a mentor can be intimidating, which is why two second-year students paved the way for others to follow.
 Vincent Shieh and Matthew Barvo started the Trinity Think Tank, a student-run organization whose mission is to inspire student engagement in research and academic activities.
 Think Tank meetings allow students to break into focus groups based on their specialty of interest to design and complete research projects.
-Peer mentors offer assistance on a wide range of topics, from research, journal publication, poster presentations, statistical analysis, and medical conference attendance.
+Peer mentors offer assistance on a wide range of topics, from research, to journal publication, poster presentations, statistical analysis, and medical conference attendance.

 Find Something Fun To Do

 A lot of work goes into the first year of medical school.
 Students often feel like they are struggling to keep up, so they neglect anything relaxing or fun.
 This only leads to more stress and frustration.

 Instead, first-year medical students should set aside time to do things that bring joy.
 Whether it’s simply being around friends, enjoying time at the beach, or getting involved in intramural sports, spending time unwinding can help students thrive in the first year.